-For the purpose of this activity, the majority of days test does not require the individual to actually be receiving therapy on the majority of days in a year.
+For the purpose of this activity, the 'majority of days' test does not require the individual to actually be receiving therapy on the majority of days in a year.
 However, the descriptor would still need to accurately describe the claimant's circumstances on a majority of days - i.e. on a majority of days the statement about how much support an individual needs a week must be true.
 For example, if a claimant needs assistance to undergo home dialysis for three hours on Monday and Friday, they would not actually be receiving therapy on a majority of days in a year.
-However, on a majority of days in the year, the statement that they need 'assistance to be able to manage therapy that takes more than 3.5 but no more than 7 hours a week' would still apply as it accurately describes the level of support needed in a week.
+However, on a majority of days in the year, the statement that they need 'assistance to be able to manage therapy that takes more than 3.5 but no more than 7 hours a week' would still apply, as it accurately describes the level of support needed in a week.

 A Either - i.
 Does not receive medication or therapy or need to monitor a health condition; or ii.
 Can manage medication or therapy or monitor a health condition unaided.
 0 В Needs either - i. to use an aid or appliance to be able to manage medication; or ii. supervision, prompting or assistance to be able to manage medication or monitor a health condition.
-1 С Needs supervision, prompting or assistance to be able to manage therapy that takes no more than 3.5 hours a week.
+For example: the claimant needs physical help opening bottles 1 or taking pills out of blister packs; help interpreting or reading blood sugar for the correct dose of medication; supervision to ensure the medication is taken properly; prompting to remind the claimant to take medication at the appropriate time(s) С Needs supervision, prompting or assistance to be able to manage therapy that takes no more than 3.5 hours a week.
 2 D Needs supervision, prompting or assistance to be able to manage therapy that takes more than 3.5 but no more than 7 hours a week.
-4 E Needs supervision, prompting or assistance to be able to manage therapy that takes more than 7 but no more than 14 hours a week.
+4 Е Needs supervision, prompting or assistance to be able to manage therapy that takes more than 7 but no more than 14 hours a week.
 6 F Needs supervision, prompting or assistance to be able to manage therapy that takes more than 14 hours a week.
-8
+8 1

-Activity 4 - Washing and bathing s activity considers a claimant's ability to wash and bathe, including washing ir whole body and getting in and out of an un-adapted bath or shower.
-A Can wash and bathe unaided.
+Activity 4 - Washing and bathing This activity considers a claimant's ability to wash and bathe, including washing their whole body and getting in and out of a standard bath or shower.
+Shower includes, shower attachments for a bath.
+Descriptor F, torso refers to the any part of the body between the shoulders and waist: front and back. Α Can wash and bathe unaided.
 0 В Needs to use an aid or appliance to be able to wash or bathe.
-For example: suitable aids could include a long-handled sponge, shower seat or bath rail.
-2 С Needs supervision or prompting to be able to wash or bathe.
-For example: may apply to claimants who lack motivation or need to be reminded to wash or require supervision for safety.
-2 D Needs assistance to be able to wash either their hair or body below the waist.
-2 For example: may apply to claimants who are unable to make use of aids and who cannot reach their lower limbs or hair.
-E Needs assistance to be able to get in or out of a bath or shower.
-3 F Needs assistance to be able to wash their body between the shoulders and waist.
-4 G Cannot wash and bathe at all and needs another person to wash their entire body.
-8
+2 For example: suitable aids could include a long-handled sponge, shower seat or bath rail.
+C Needs supervision or prompting to be able to wash or bathe.
+2 For example: may apply to claimants who lack motivation or need to be reminded to wash or require supervision for safety.
+Needs assistance to be able to wash either their hair or body below the D waist.
+2 For example: may apply to claimants who are unable to make use of aids and who cannot reach their lower limbs or hair. Ε Needs assistance to be able to get in or out of a bath or shower.
+3 Needs assistance to be able to wash their body between the shoulders F and waist.
+4 Cannot wash and bathe at all and needs another person to wash their G 8 entire body.